lijunsong/pollen-rock/README.md

 ```
 $ raco pollen-rock
+Welcome to Pollen Rock 0.5.0 (Racket 6.8)
+Project root is /home/user/pollen-doc
+Pollen Editor is running at http://localhost:8000 (accessible by all machines on your network)
+Ctrl-C at any time to terminate Pollen Rock.
 ```

 Open http://localhost:8000 in your browser.
 Your browser will display an index page that lists all files in your project.

 To secure your server, use `--local` option to limit server access to local apps.

 ### Use built-in editor

 The built-in editor supports only Racket (.rkt), HTML (.html), pollen files (.pm, .pp, .p).
-When you click a file name on the index page, server opens the editor only when the opening file is editable (supported).
-Otherwise your browser will display a page showing simple plain text.
+You can open supported file with the built-in editor on index page.
+Clicking an icon on the right of the file name opens the editor.

 The editor comes with render and auto-render when you modifies the file.
 You can turn off auto render in settings.

 You can also see what key bindings are provided in settings.
 For example, autocomplete by default is `Ctrl-Space` (only when the cursor is after a command char). `@` is used to insert either a command char or a `@`.

 (Key binding customization is not implemented so far)